a fee-based online consultation clinic for Obstetrics & Gynaecology

 Disadvantage of the Rhythm Method

-• It is applicable only to women with a regular menstrual cycle.
+• The natural family planning method is applicable only to women with a regular menstrual cycle.
 It cannot be used in the early teen years or around the time of the menopause when the menstrual cycles tend to become irregular.

 • It can deprive the couple of spontaneous sexual intercourse.